-This area of responsibility is limited to faculty who have leadership roles within the department, college, or university (i.e., department heads, associate/assistant heads, program directors, associate/assistant deans, etc.) Appointment letters should clearly state the percentage of time and effort for the administrative appointment.
+This area of responsibility is limited to faculty who have leadership roles within the college and/or university (i.e., department heads, program directors, associate/assistant deans, etc.) Appointment letters should clearly state the percentage of time and effort for the administrative appointment.
 The evaluation of administrative duties should be based on criteria and expectations specified in individual appointment letters.